arcana-network/basic-storage-wallet-integration/README.md

 ## 📚 Usage

 You can utilize the source code in this repository for getting started with Arcana Network SDKs.
-Use these as stand alone basic applications to integrate with the latest Auth and Storage SDK.
+Use it to build a stand alone basic Vue application that integrates with the latest Auth and Storage SDK.
 You may plug in additional functionality and try out various features of the SDKs.

 See [Arcana Documentation](https://docs.beta.arcana.network/) for user guides and SDK Reference Guides.